gregmundy/s3-form-uploader-example/README.md

 ### Tests

-This application has no unit tests; therefore, use with caution.
+This application has no unit tests.
+Use with caution.